STACKFEED: Structured Textual Actor-Critic Knowledge Base Editing with FeedBack: Related work

 \section{Related work}

 The \method~framework addresses a key limitation of current RAG systems: the inability to dynamically update Knowledge Bases (KBs) without retraining or altering model parameters.
-Our work draws from research in Retrieval-Augmented Generation (RAG), Continual Learning, Model Editing, and feedback-driven prompt optimization, incorporating insights from Multi-Agent Reinforcement Learning (MARL) to propose an effective solution for KB editing.
+Our work draws from research in Retrieval-Augmented Generation (RAG), Continual Learning and incorporating insights from Multi-Agent Reinforcement Learning (MARL) to propose an effective solution for KB editing.

 \textbf{Retrieval Augmented Generation (RAG):} RAG systems enhance LMs by retrieving relevant knowledge from a KB based on the input query and appending it to the context, thereby addressing the limitations of standalone LMs that lack sufficient context and produce inaccurate answers~\citep{drqa,knnlm,realm,atlas,replug}.
 These systems dynamically construct contexts from unstructured KBs without modifying the LM’s internal parameters. \method~further enhances RAG systems by refining the KB itself based on feedback, ensuring more accurate and up-to-date information.

-\textbf{Continual Learning:} Continual Learning (CL) methods address the challenge of updating LMs in non-stationary environments by ensuring that new information is learned without forgetting previously acquired knowledge~\citep{lifelongpretraining,kilm,propagatingknowledge,deductiveclosure}.
-These methods are often computationally intensive and require large-scale retraining, making them less suitable for scenarios requiring frequent updates or minimal computational resources. \method, by contrast, leverages expert feedback to perform direct edits to the KB, avoiding the need for extensive retraining.
+Recent works showcase the failure of RAG due to inconsistencies in the retrieved documents \cite{xiang2024certifiablyrobustragretrieval, wang2025astuteragovercomingimperfect}.

-\textbf{Knowledge Editing:} Knowledge Editing approaches fall into two categories: \textbf{Model Editing}, which modifies the LM parameters directly, and \textbf{Input Editing}, which updates the knowledge supplied to the model.
+\textbf{Knowledge Editing:} Knowledge Editing approaches fall into two categories~\citep{yao-etal-2023-editing}: \textbf{Model Editing}, which modifies the LM parameters directly, and \textbf{Memory Based}, which updates the knowledge supplied to the model.
 While Model Editing efficiently alters specific facts using specialized secondary models or altering parameters~\citep{knowledgeeditor,memit}, it struggles to ensure consistent updates across contexts~\citep{kechallenge,recoe}.
-In contrast, Input Editing modifies the KB itself, enabling updates to be reflected in outputs without changing model parameters~\citep{memprompt,ike,remake,erase}. \method~builds on input editing techniques by leveraging expert feedback to refine the KB systematically, ensuring more accurate and consistent responses.
+In contrast, Memory Based methods either add an auxiliary counterfactual model trained on new information~\citep{mitchell2022memory} or they modify the KB itself, enabling updates to be reflected in outputs without changing model parameters~\citep{remake,erase}. \method~builds on memory based techniques by leveraging expert feedback to refine the KB systematically, ensuring more accurate and consistent responses.